Home » Our Blog » Dreams interpretation » Dream About a Killer on the Loose: Deciphering Deep-seated Fears

 Freud, the father of psychoanalysis, often viewed dreams as manifestations of suppressed desires, fears, or unresolved traumas.
 A dream about a killer on the loose can, from a Freudian perspective, represent repressed fears or unaddressed traumatic memories.
 Such a dream might also reflect feelings of vulnerability, especially if the dreamer identifies with potential victims.
 For Freud, the “killer” might also signify internal conflicts or forbidden desires that one hasn’t reconciled with, thus surfacing in the dream state.

-See also Dreaming of Airport Meaning
+See also Dreaming of Baby Girl Meaning

 Carl Jung: